Mt. Abram Uphill Policy

 All posted signage and the Skier’s Responsibility Code must be followed.

-General Etiquette – At all times uphill travel must be done on the far sides on the trails on the tree line.
-We allow you to be 2 wide as we understand the social aspects, however this is the max.
-Other resorts ask you to remain single file, we are trying to be more accommodating, but this is on you all to respect this.
-You CANNOT ever be more the 2 wide.
-Skin smart, be visible, stay to the side of the trail, avoid the inside of corners and do not stop below a headwall.
+General Rules – At all times uphill travel must be done on the far sides on the trails on the tree line.
+You are not permitted to ever travel up with more than two side by side and we ask that you stay single file as often as possible.
+Skin smart, be visible, stay to the side of the trail, avoid the inside of corners, and do not stop below a headwall.
+Any guest skiing outside of daylight hours must have a headlamp on.

 Follow Trail Report – During operating hours, all skiers/riders must follow the current Trail Report and all posted signage.
 Please note that trails are closed as if traveling from the top of the main chairlift.
 All skiers/riders are responsible for knowing what is open/closed.
 The most recent Trail Report can give an idea of trail conditions during non-operating hours.
-Anything recently closed is not recommended and please.
+Anything recently closed is not recommended.

-Touring with Dogs – We allow you to skin with your furry friends outside of hours of operation, however we are highly considering revoking this privilege.
-Why?
-Dog poop.
+Touring with Dogs – We allow you to skin with dogs outside of hours of operation with a few restrictions.
 Clean up after your animals.
 It’s not only disrespectful to the mountain, but disrespectful to everyone else utilizing the uphill routes and every skier on the mountain.
-“But it was off in the woods” – people ski in the woods.
-“He was 100 yards behind me” – that’s inconvenient, but on you as you chose to bring your dog.
-“I didn’t have a bag” – thats really inconvenient, still on you, you should know better as a dog owner.
-On a side note skiing with dogs is incredibly dangerous for the animals.
+Skiing / riding with dogs is incredibly dangerous for the animals.
 Dogs and edges do not mix.
-We understand the appeal of skiing with your dogs and it can be a ton of fun when done in a safe way.
+We understand the appeal of skiing with your dogs, and it can be a ton of fun when done in a safe way.
 We ask you to be aware of the dangers and recognize that this is at your own risk.